Change Your Image

 Even while watching it as a little kid, watching it again as a grown up teenager still brings back awesome memories, proving that the story, the characters and beautiful music is gripping and makes this a fascinating tale.
 Snow White herself is drawn so beautifully that you can't help but simply admire her, and the incredibly adorable voicing from Adriana Caselotti is a child's fascination.
 The Seven Dwarfs are very united and usually do things together- they live together, work together etc. But they are all different in personality and even in appearance.
 One example is Grumpy, who is for a while reluctant to accept Snow White and cold towards her, but is still one to play a part to rescue her from the Queen when danger arrives.
 They are the other backbone of the story, and are my personal favourite in this.

 This one animated film has received a lot of praise and attention over the years, right up until now 3 quarters of a century later, because by 1937 standards this is just phenomenal.
-Kudos Walt Disney for having the far-sightedness and innovation to create this stupendous movie in color back then and making it fun and realistic.
-Even now, all children should watch this- perhaps even with their parents who may not mind it!
+Kudos Walt Disney for having the far-sightedness and innovation to create this stupendous movie in Technicolor back then and making it fun and realistic.
+Even now, all children should watch this- perhaps even with their parents who will not mind it!

 If you've got the chance to watch this- don't let it go